 As an academy, the School is required by its funding agreement to comply with these codes, and with the law relating to admissions as set out in the School Standards and Framework Act 1998.

-The admission authority is Anthem Schools Trust (Anthem).
 Reference in the codes and elsewhere to admission authorities shall be deemed to be references to the Local Governing Body acting on behalf of Anthem.
 This policy also complies with our funding agreement and articles of association.